Sharp bounds and testability of a Roy model of STEM major choices: Roy model of college major choice in Canada and Germany

+The picture is rather different for women.
+The labor market advantages, if present, are not so clear-cut, as noted by \cite{zafar2013} and \cite{HGHM:2013}, and women are severely under-represented in STEM education and even more so in STEM jobs.
+The evidence is summarized in \cite{beede2011}.
 Two dominant explanations for the under-representation of women in STEM education and in STEM careers are discrimination, which lowers expected wages for women in STEM, and gender profiling, which keeps young women away from STEM education.
-The former is compatible with a Roy model of career choice, assuming wage discrimination is anticipated, and can be addressed by policies fighting lower labour market outcomes for women in STEM, such as the pay equity laws in most Canadian provinces (all except British Columbia, Newfoundland and Sakatchewan), the 2013 US Cross Agency Priority, offering training programs for female STEM undergraduates and the C-3E (Clean Energy, Education and Empowerment) Awards to mid-career women in STEM.
-The latter involves non pecuniary considerations in major choice, therefore requires generalized Roy modeling and can be addressed by policies aimed at encouraging young women into STEM education, such as the US ``Invest in Innovation Fund,'' offering grants to schools that support girls in STEM and financial support to young women who enroll in STEM degrees.
-The Canadian non profit hEr VOLUTION targets both channels by providing education and employment services for women in STEM, from low income households and underprivileged communities.
-Given the divergence in policy implications of these two channels, it is important to investigate which of the two is the dominant effect.
-A similar pattern should also be investigated for minority students and students from low income households.
+The former is compatible with a Roy model of career choice, assuming wage discrimination is anticipated, and can be addressed by policies fighting lower labor market outcomes for women in STEM.
+The latter involves non pecuniary considerations in major choice, therefore requires generalized Roy modeling and can be addressed by policies aimed at encouraging young women into STEM education.
+However, differential costs between STEM and non STEM majors are nonexistent in Germany and Canada, so that generalized Roy models based on differential costs are not directly applicable here.
+In any event, given the divergence in policy implications of the two channels above, it is important to investigate which of the two is the dominant effect.

-The under-representation of women in STEM jobs is often cited as a major contributer to the gender wage gap, as in \citeasnoun{daymont1984}.
-More generally, there is a large amount of informal discussion, although, to the best of our knowledge, little formal investigation, of the contribution of the STEM economy to rising wage inequality; see, for instance, \citeasnoun{BM:2012}, who attribute rising inequality to skill-based technological change.
+The under-representation of women in STEM jobs is often cited as a major contributor to the gender wage gap, as in \cite{daymont1984}.
+More generally, there is a large amount of informal discussion, although, to the best of our knowledge, little formal investigation, of the contribution of the STEM economy to rising wage inequality; see, for instance, \cite{BM:2012}, who attribute rising inequality to skill-based technological change.
 Our methodology allows us to address this issue by comparing inequality in STEM wages to inequality in non-STEM wages in a counterfactual economy, where sector allocation is random.
 We can also investigate the effect of self-selection on sectoral and aggregate wage inequality.